5rijan/Shazam-charts-downloader/README.md

 - **Error Logging:** Any errors that occur during the download process are logged to a dedicated file (`app.log`).
 This feature facilitates troubleshooting and error tracking.

 - **Structured Data Storage:** The downloaded CSV files are organized into directories by country, city (if applicable), and date.
-This organization simplifies data management and facilitates further analysis.
+This organization simplifies data management and facilitates further analysis. (charts-csv)

 - **Rate Limiting:** The script incorporates a one-second delay between file downloads to adhere to potential server rate-limiting policies, promoting responsible and respectful data retrieval.